Sisseton Wahpeton College

-certificates, associate degrees, and bachelor degrees as well as articulation arrangements with other universities and colleges so that students can transfer for continued studies.
+certificates, associate degrees, and bachelor's degrees as well as articulation arrangements with other universities and colleges so that students can transfer for continued studies.

 History

 SWC was originally a vocational and technical school; an academic program was added as enrollment climbed.
 SWC is one of the few post-secondary schools in South Dakota to offer both vocational and academic degrees.